pyxelr/recommendations-for-engineers/README.md

     -   [List.community](https://list.community/) <--- better graphical form of Awesome
 -   [Buoy](https://www.buoyhealth.com/symptom-checker/) <--- check your symptoms with an online AI assistant
 -   [Can I email](https://www.caniemail.com/) <--- check which HTML and CSS elements are supported by your mail client
+-   [Code Wizard ~ Ash Kyd](https://ash.ms/) <--- website of a developer in a Windows ME style.
+It's worth checking out the arrangement of blog posts/vlogs
 -   [DistroTest](https://distrotest.net/) <--- try running any Linux distro in the cloud VM
 -   [How much free time do you have?](https://erikrood.com/Posts/free_time_calc.html) <--- specify values and get the result
 -   [Follow Friday](https://followfriday.io/) <--- interesting people to follow, categorised by topics like AI, design or programming